ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 python scripts and complete software.
 Is a little overkill for writing roles/playbooks but, it can be a very useful tool if you write modules and submit code for Ansible.
 Can be used to debug the Ansible engine.

-* Yaml supported out of the box
+* YAML supported out of the box

 Sublime